 Some corbels were beyond repair as they exhibited excessive brown rot.
 These corbels protrude approximately 1.2m in length and very little of the original timber survived following the removal of the visible rot and surrounding spore contaminated timber.
 These were completely replaced with new corbels that were manufactured with matching species timber prepared to the same shape and dimensions as the originals.
 The new corbels provided additional structural stability as they now have sufficient counter support on the masonry wall.

 Some beams were highly deteriorated and were repaired without dismantling any area of the ceiling.
-This required the provision of adequate propping of the roof section supported by the A-frame including the actual propping of the damaged beam.
+This required the provision of adequate propping of the roof section supported by the A-frame including the actual propping of the damaged beam whilst the timber repair was being undertaken.
 All after forming an adequate pocket around the timber head in order to intervene around the to be replaced damaged sections.
 The rotten area and approximately 30cms beyond was cut and replaced with a timber section of the same dimensions as the one removed.
 This timber prosthesis was fixed in place with either purpose cut stainless steel dowels or pultruded GFRP rods.
 All in order that the new section and the beam act in unison.

 The A-frames supporting the sloping roof were resting directly over, and bolted, to the main beams.

-In the cases where the beams were rotted, this rot has started affecting even the ends of the A-frame.
-Therefore it was necessary to cut a small section of the end support of the sloping member and replace the rotten section with a new member of same dimensions and doweled similar to the repair proposed for the beams.
+In the cases where the beams were rotted, this rot had started affecting even the ends of the A-frame.
+Therefore it was necessary to complete a timber repair by cutting a small section of the end support of the sloping member and replacing the rotten section with a new member of same dimensions and doweled similar to the repair proposed for the beams.

 Where the shrinkage cracks were slight and not affecting the strength of the beams and corbel no intervention was proposed.
-However, where the shrinkage cracks were deep, and because of their presence, the strength of the beam substantially lowered, these fissures were in-filled with the thixotropic Rotafix RSA Epoxy Adhesive.
+However, where the shrinkage cracks were deep, and because of their presence, the strength of the beam substantially lowered and a timber repair deemed neceary these fissures were in-filled with the thixotropic Rotafix RSA Epoxy.

 Where the boards were missing, or deemed to be rotten or suffering lower strengths due to biological deterioration, then they were replaced with boarding of the same dimension as existing.
 All the missing vertical and diagonal braces which were either dislodged or missing were fixed back in place and the missing elements reconstructed.
 The new elements were cut to the same profile as the existing adjacent elements and fixed by nails to the rest of the structure.
 The missing stepped fascia was replaced by a similar fascia respecting original materials, dimensions and profiles.